Scattering of mechanical waves from the perspective of open systems: Numerical Results and Discussion

 We can now try to manipulate the properties of the problem to achieve some desired properties in the scattering spectrum.
 For instance, we would like to achieve a scattering spectrum with sharp peaks/dips as such sharp transitions may be useful for incorporating as sensing mechanisms\cite{wang2021angledependent}.
 There are several ways of doing this but we will focus on two mechanisms - varying $k$ and $k_c$.
-Variation of $k_c$ strictly affects the system since it only appears in the $PHP$ part of the effective Hamiltonian, whereas varying $k$ affects the coupling with the environment as well.

-For the problem under consideration, Fig. (\ref{maximgandmaxdeltrealvskforkc3}a) shows the variation of the maximum imaginary part among all $\omega_i$ ($\mathrm{max}|\Im\omega_i|$) as a function of $k$ and $k_c$.
-Fig. (\ref{maximgandmaxdeltrealvskforkc3}b) shows that the $\mathrm{max}|\Im\omega_i|$ decreases monotonically after an initial increase as a function of $k$ whereas its variation is more complex as a function of $k_c$ (shown in Fig. (\ref{maximgandmaxdeltrealvskforkc3}c)).
-The figure suggests some mechanisms with which to affect the sharpness of the scattering transitions.
+Variation of $k_c$ strictly affects the system since it only appears in the $\boldsymbol{PHP}$ part of the effective Hamiltonian, whereas varying $k$ affects the coupling with the environment as well.
+For the problem under consideration, Fig. (\ref{maximgandmaxdeltrealvskforkc3}a) for a system with $k_c=0.5$ N/m, shows in logarithmic scale the change of maximum imaginary part among the eigenvalues of the open system vs. the change of spring stiffness in the environment, $k$.
+Also for $k=15$ N/m, Fig. (\ref{maximgandmaxdeltrealvskforkc3}b) shows the change of maximum imaginary part among the eigenvalues of the open system vs. the change of spring stiffness in the the main chain of the scatterer, $k_c$.
+These figures suggests some mechanisms with which to affect the sharpness of the scattering transitions.